Nasik Caves

-The Trirashmi Caves, or Nashik Caves or Pandavleni is a holy Buddhist and Jain site and is located about 8 km south of the centre of Nashik (or Nasik), Maharashtra, India.
-Most of the caves are Viharas except for Cave 18 which is a Chaitya of the 1st century BCE.
+The Trirashmi Caves, or Nashik Caves or Pandavleni is a holy Buddhist and Jain site located about 8 km south of the centre of Nashik (or Nasik), Maharashtra, India.
+Most of the caves are viharas except for Cave 18 which is a chaitya of the 1st century BCE.
 The style of some of the elaborate pillars or columns, for example in caves 3 and 10, is an important example of the development of the form.
-Cave 11 at Pandav Leni, is a Jain cave dedicated to Lord Vrishabhanath (Rishabhanatha), the first Tirthankara of Jainism.
-This cave is an important part of the ancient rock-cut cave complex.
-The Pandavleni is another name suggested by scholars derived from Pandavas, characters in the Mahabharata epic.
-As it has many things similar to Hindu culture.
-Other caves in the area are Karla Caves, Bhaja Caves, Patan Cave and Bedse Caves.
+Cave 11 is a Jain cave dedicated to Lord Vrishabhanath (Rishabhanatha), the first Tirthankara of Jainism.
+Some scholars suggest that the name Pandavleni is derived from the Pandavas, characters in the Mahabharata epic, as some caves contain inscriptions related to early Brahmin or Hindu beliefs.
+Other caves in this Maharashtra area include the Karla Caves, Bhaja Caves, Patan Caves and Bedse Caves.

 Caves

-These are a group of twenty-four Hinayana Buddhist caves whose excavation was financed by the local Jain Kings.
+These are a group of twenty-four Early Buddhist caves whose excavation was financed by kings, merchants, devotees and foreigners who supported Jainism and Buddhism.
 Cave No. 3 is a large vihara or monastery with some interesting sculptures.
-Cave No. 10 is also a vihara and almost identical in design to Cave No. 3, but is much older and finer in detail.
-It is thought to be nearly as old as the Karla Cave near Lonavala.
-Cave No. 18 is a chaitya worship hall believed to be similar in date to the Karla Caves.
-It is well sculptured, and its elaborate facade is particularly noteworthy.
-The cave houses the statues of Buddha, Jain Tirthankara Ṛṣabhadeva, and icons of the Jain yakṣas Maṇibhadra and Ambikā.
-The interiors of the caves were popular meeting places for the disciples, where sermons were delivered.
-There are water tanks that have been skilfully carved out of the solid rock.
+Cave No. 10 is also a vihara, almost identical in design to Cave No. 3, but finer in detail and thought to be nearly as old as the Karla Caves near Lonavala.
+Cave No. 18 is a chaitya worship hall believed to be similar in date to the Karla Caves, with a finely sculptured and elaborate facade.
+This cave houses a stone-cut stupa, statues of the Buddha, Jain Tirthankara Ṛṣabhadeva, and icons of the yakṣas Maṇibhadra and Ambikā.
+The chaitya hall served as a chamber used for communal ceremonies, chanting, walking and seated meditation.There are water tanks that have been skilfully carved out of the solid rock.

 Panorama from the caves, during the monsoon season.